mikenorthorp/Hangman/README.md

 1. Copy files into working directory.
 2. Make sure apache and mySQL is running
 4. Import the .sql file export of the database to your own mySQL installation.
+5. Users are entered with wins/losses already, as well as some sample words.
-3. Go to the page you set it up on.
+6. Go to the page you set it up on.

 Making the Website Do Things
 ----------------------------